henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 ### identifying subspaces

 vector subspace, or subspace for short, is just what it sounds like: a vector space that exists inside another vector space.
-One example we’ve looked at a few times already is the 2D x,y plane within 3D space as the plane where z = 0.
-To be specific, the subspace consists of vectors of the form (x, y, 0).
+One example we’ve looked at before is the 2D x,y plane within 3D space as the plane where z = 0.
+To be specific, the subspace consists of vectors of the form `(x, y, 0)`.
 These vectors have three components, so they are veritable 3D vectors, but they form a subset that happens to be constrained to lie on a plane.
 For that reason, we say this is a 2D subspace of `ℝ3`.

-NOTE: At the risk of being pedantic, the 2D vector space `ℝ2`, which consists of the ordered pairs (x, y), is not technically a subspace of 3D space `ℝ3`.
-That’s because vectors of the form (x, y) are not 3D vectors.
-However, it has a one-to-one correspondence with the set of vectors (x, y, 0), and vector arithmetic looks the same whether or not the extra zero z-coordinate is present.
+NOTE: At the risk of being pedantic, the 2D vector space `ℝ2`, which consists of the ordered pairs `(x, y)`, is not technically a subspace of 3D space `ℝ3`.
+That’s because vectors of the form `(x, y)` are not 3D vectors.
+However, it has a one-to-one correspondence with the set of vectors `(x, y, 0)`, and vector arithmetic looks the same whether or not the extra zero z-coordinate is present.
 For these reasons, I consider it okay to call `ℝ2` a subspace of `ℝ3`.
 Not every subset of 3D vectors is a subspace.
 The plane where z = 0 is special because the vectors (x, y, 0) form a self-contained vector space.

 There’s no way to build a linear combination of vectors in this plane that somehow “escapes” it; the third coordinate always remains zero.
 In math lingo, the precise way to say that a subspace is **self-contained** is to say *it is closed under linear combinations*.

-To get the feel for what a vector subspace looks like in general, let’s search for subsets of vector spaces that are also subspaces (figure 6.13).
+To get the feel for what a vector subspace looks like in general, let’s search for subsets of vector spaces that are also subspaces.
 What subsets of vectors in the plane can make a standalone vector space?

 > Can we just draw any region in the plane and only take vectors that live within it?
 >
-> The answer is no: the subset in figure 6.13 contains some vectors that lie on the x-axis and some that live on the y-axis.
+> The answer is no: the subset contains some vectors that lie on the x-axis and some that live on the y-axis.
 These can respectively be scaled to give us the standard basis vectors e1 = (1, 0) and e2 = (0, 1).
 From these vectors, we can make linear combinations to get to any point in the plane, not only the ones in S (figure 6.14).